Skip to main content

 Endothermy

-Endothermy refers to the physiological ability of an organism to maintain a stable internal body temperature regardless of external environmental conditions.
-This trait is characteristic of mammals and birds, allowing them to remain active in a variety of habitats and climates.
-Endothermic animals generate heat through metabolic processes, which is crucial for their survival and activity levels.
+Endothermy is the physiological ability of an organism to maintain a stable internal body temperature through metabolic activity, regardless of external environmental conditions.
+This trait is characteristic of mammals and birds, allowing them to thrive in diverse climates by generating heat internally.

 Recommended video: